ranwez-search/SeqTUI/README.md

 SeqTUI works in two modes:
 - **Interactive Viewer** (default): Opens a full-screen terminal interface
 - **Command-Line Mode** (with `-o`): Batch processing for scripts and pipelines

+Small test data files are available in the `test_data/` directory of the repository.

 ---